 I don’t have to sell you on how wonderful summer is.
-Long weekends, shorter work days on Friday, copious barbecues, street festivals, and pool/beach time are all activities that speak for themselves.
+Long weekends, shorter work days on Friday, copious backyard barbecues, and pool time are all activities that speak for themselves.

 Summer Skin Care Tips

-Of course, this obviously means you’re going to be spending a lot more time outdoors.
+Of course, this obviously means you’re going to be spending a lot more time in the sun.
 While this is definitely a good thing, warm temps, humid conditions, the blazing sun, and salt- and chlorine-infused water can take a toll on your skin.

 Common issues include acne breakouts, sun allergies and burns, folliculitis, and dry/irritated skin—but only if you’re not prepared.